Exterior Property Photography

 Exterior Property Photography - The chances are that this is the first image most people will see when either looking at your portfolio or property images in a real estate window.
 The outside is everything; it is what determines, in most cases, whether people wish to look at the rest of a property.

 It is important to get the best shot possible whilst trying to be as honest as you can.

-Whatever your thoughts on this, it is a personal preference, but with some skilful photography, you can “hide” certain, surrounding and ugly features of a property.
+Whatever your thoughts on this, it is a personal preference, but with some skillful photography, you can "hide" certain, surrounding and ugly features of a property.